bradley-frank/bradley-frank.github.io/_posts/2017-08-30-FT-Example.md

 In practice, astronomical signals are not perfect, simple sine-waves.
 Neither are they perfectly sampled, or sampled for infinite time.
 When you have a regularly sampled series, e.g., a time series, you can compute the Fourier Transform using the Fast Fourier Transform (FFT) Algorithm.
 This is what we're doing in this worksheet -- we are computing the FFT for a series of functions, and we are studying how similar or different the FT is to what we expect from the illustrations on the worksheet.

-## When in doubt, Google
+## When in doubt, [Google][lmgtfy]

 There's a reason why WS1 is short on details -- there is a huge amount of resources on the internet that focuses on computing Fourier Transforms using python.
-In fact, if you Google **Python Fourier Transform**, the first hit will probably be the relevant [SCIPY][scipy-fft] page.
+In fact, if you [Google][lmgtfy] **Python Fourier Transform**, the first hit will probably be the relevant [SCIPY][scipy-fft] page.

 Please note that there are lots of resources on how to **generate window functions**, such as the _boxcar_ function.
 You can use a similar method to the one I've done below, or you can simply use a python function to define this.
 I leave it to you to figure it out.